MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-failover-cluster.md

 1. To enable any adapters that you want to use, select the name of the adapter, then select **Enable**.
 Select **Disable** for any adapters you don't want to use.
 When you're finished, select **Next**.

-1. On the **Select the adapters to use for management** page, select the adapter format that best suits your deployment, make sure the correct servers are selected, then select **Apply and test**.
+1. On the **Select the adapters to use for management** page, select the adapter format that best suits your deployment, then select the servers you want to use, and finally select **Apply and test**.

 1. On the **Virtual switch** page, select the virtual switch infrastructure that you want to use or select the **Skip virtual switch creation** checkbox if you want to skip this step, then select **Next**.